 If you’re feeling overwhelmed with stress, it might be time to reach out and ask for help.
 Having a support system can help you realize that you’re not alone in how you are feeling or what you are going through.
 You may find it encouraging to hear that they are feeling stressed as well, and you can work through it together.

 Talk to friends or family.
-Talking through your emotions to your family members or a close friend may help you manage your anxiety.
+Talking through your emotions to your family members or a close friend may help you manage feelings of worry and hopelessness.

 Join an online group.
 Joining an online support group where you can share ideas with friends or peers may help you feel like you have a safe place where you can open up.
 There are support groups you can join on Facebook, or you can start your own!